 BOS operations will be limited to weekdays from 6 to 9 a.m. in the northbound I-805 and westbound SR 94 directions, and from 3 to 7 p.m. only on the eastbound SR 94 to southbound I-805 connector.
-Bus drivers can only enter the shoulder if travel lanes are operating under 35 miles per hour (mph) and can travel up to 15 mph faster than freeway traffic, with a maximum speed of 35 mph.
+Bus drivers can only enter the shoulder if travel lanes are operating under 35 miles per hour (mph) and will not exceed a maximum speed of 35 mph.
 No shoulder operations will take place when the pavement is wet or during inclement weather.